edvio4/ember-classical-review/README.md

 # ember-classical-review

 I built this app to learn how to do simple CRUD functions with ember.js framework.
+This app allows you to review classical pieces.
+You can add/edit composers.
+You can add/edit pieces.
+You can write reviews for a given piece.

+In a former life, I was training to be a classical violinist, so this app is about something I love.

 ## Running locally
 ```